By Judy A. Teaford and Tina L. Hanlon

 Note: Folktales are listed in a separate Folktale Picture Book Bibliography.

 Caudill, Rebecca.
 The Best-Loved Doll.
 Illus.
 Elliott Gilbert.
 1962.
-New York: Henry Holt, 1990.
+Henry Holt, 1990.
 Betsy has to decide which of her four dolls to take to a party, where the mother of her friend decides to give an extra prize for the best-loved doll, because it's obvious that Betsy loves her well-worn doll Jennifer.
 There is some fantasy in this "read-aloud story for girls," when the four different kinds of dolls in Betsy's bedroom talk.
 Caudill is a native of Harlan County, KY.
 Gilbert's illustrations give the setting an urban, early twentieth-century look.
-Several traditional counting-out rhymes are included when Betsy is trying to choose among her dolls.
+Several traditional counting-out rhymes are included when Betsy is trying

 Cheek, Pauline Binkley.
 Appalachian Scrapbook: An A-B-C of Growing Up in the Mountains.
 Johnson City, Tenn: Overmountain Press, 1988.
 161 pp. Review by Llewellyn McKernan.
 Appalachian Journal, vol. 15 (Summer 1988).
 2nd ed.
 1995.
 "As the child in the book prepares an alphabet scrapbook of things Appalachian, the reader is guided in preparing a scrapbook of his/her own" (Worldcat).

 Chittum, Ida.
 A Nutty Business.
 Illus.
 Stephen Gammell.
-New York: Putnam, 1973.
+Putnam, 1973.
 This is Gammell's first picture book, about a humorous conflict between humans and squirrels over nuts.
+"When Farmer Flint gathers nuts to sell in order to buy calico for his wife and daughter, the squirrels declare war."
 The book is reviewed by Sandra Fenichel Asher in "Poems, Prayers, Pets, and a Princess."
 Children's Literature, vol. 3 (1974): pp. 202-206 (available online through library services such as Project Muse).

 De Lint, Charles.
 A Circle of Cats.
 Illus.
 Charles Vess.
 Viking Juvenile, 2003.
 44 pp. Although this fantasy story (expanded later into the 2013 novel The Cats of Tanglewood Forest) is associated with the imaginary modern world that de Lint depicts in other books, Newford, the setting of these stories, and especially the illustrations, are deeply influenced by the mountain landscape and culture that surround Vess in his Abingdon, Virginia home.
 "Lillian is an orphan who lives with her aunt on a homestead miles from anyone, surrounded by uncharted forest.
 She wanders the woods, chasing squirrels and rabbits and climbing trees.
 Free-spirited and independent Lillian is a kindred spirit to the many wild cats who gather around the ancient beech tree.
 One day, while she is under the beech, Lillian is bitten by a poisonous snake.
 The cats refuse to let her die, and use their magic to turn her into one of their own.
 How she becomes a girl again is a lyrical, original folktale."